eGPU advice for late 2015 iMac..

 Thanks in advance

 There are a few hurdles with your proposed plan.
-The 2015 iMac is Thunderbolt 2 and doesn’t have official eGPU support.
+The 2015 iMac is Thunderbolt 2 and doesn't have official eGPU support.
 Running mcOS Mojave also means no drivers to use Nvidia graphics cards (900 series and newer).
-Here’s an overview of eGPU support in Mojave.
+Here's an https://egpu.io/forums/mac-setup/state-of-egpu-for-macs-mojave-10-14-update /" target="true">overview of eGPU support in Mojave.
 You may either go back to 10.13.6 or go with an RX Vega 56.
-Adobe recently showcased eGPU and multiple GPUs support in some of it CC at NAB 2019.

 Thanks for taking the time to reply I appreciate the input.
 From what i’ve read so far the biggest problem would be getting my current osx set up to recognize the breakaway box with Nvidia as i’m running Mojave.
 Would that be negated if I rolled it back to High Sierra in terms of plugging and playing the boxes.
 I’m looking for a simple solution to a long term issue with terms of updating the boxes as times goes on and ATM it seems like it would be easier to build a custom (updateable) PC as eventually the boxes on OSX will stop working as the operating system falls behind?